 Planning and preparation are everything for military families going through a PCS, and we’ve helped hundreds of people through this process.
-Our PCS move checklist will walk you through everything to ensure you leave no stone unturned.
+Our PCS checklist will walk you through everything to ensure you leave no stone unturned.

 1. The Planning Stage

 The average military family will move as often as once every three years.
 That does not mean it gets easier each time.
 It’s important to plan immediately and stay organized between moves to prevent the last minute race to the finish, which is why a PCS checklist is useful.

 - Organize all important essentials

 Organization is key so having important documents like passports, marriage licenses, social security cards, birth certificates, contact information, and housing info in a safe place.

 Consider putting all of this information into a binder so you know exactly where it is when it comes time to start packing.
 Losing essential travel documents or identification can lead to someone even being left behind during a PCS.

 - Plan out all transportation

 It’s never too soon to start thinking about transportation.
 If your PCS is overseas, you’ll need to figure out what to do with your car.
 Items like furniture and large appliances will likely require specialized transport as well.

 Keep in mind that the military will pay to move pretty much anything depending on the way it’s factored into your agreement.
 You could always drive the car if it’s a stateside relocation but you could save wear and tear on it by shipping it if the military will pay for it.